By Marissa Metzler on | No Comments

 You are now ready to post your carousel to Instagram!
 Within Instagram, use their multiple photo option to select and display the carousel images you created.

-To further inspire you, I've include some examples of visually appealing and successful carousels that I created for my own Instagram.
+I've included some examples of visually appealing and successful carousels that I created for my own Instagram to inspire you!

 HAPPY CAROUSEL CREATING!